 These oils can be used individually or combine with other oils to reduce the tingling on your scalp.
-Combined with a derma roller, these oils will be more effective to regrow your hair.
+Combined with a derma roller, these oils will be more effective in regrowing your hair.

 Oil to control hair loss

-To manage your hair loss, opt for DHT Blocking oils like rosemary oil, tea tree oil and lavender oil that will naturally balance out excess DHT that causes your hair to fall.
+Opt for DHT Blocking oils like rosemary oil, tea tree oil, and lavender oil that will naturally balance out excess DHT that causes your hair to fall to manage your hair loss.

 Castor oil improves blood flow to your scalp.
 It has antioxidants that enhance hair growth and strengthen the hair follicles.